The inside story of the SSC Tuatara’s harrowing land-speed record run

 Webb noted to Shelby that there was some wind during the first run but it wasn’t terrible.
 The wind started to pick up before the second run.

-After warming up the car again, Webb ran 301 mph.
+After warming up the car again, Webb ran 301 mph going southeast toward Las Vegas.
 The Tuatara had broken the 300-mph barrier.

 The first and second runs averaged about 293 mph, which set a new record, but Shelby wanted more.
 He wanted to break 500 kph, which would mean going at least 312 mph.